guitarrapc/githubactions-lab/README.md

 ## Timeout settings

+You can set job timeout with `jobs.<job_id>.timeout-minutes`, and step timeout with `steps.timeout-minutes`.
+The default timeout is 360 minutes (6 hours).
+You can set a value from 1 to 4320 minutes (30 days).
+I recommend setting a reasonable timeout for every job to avoid wasting build time.

-You can set timeout for both `job` and `steps`.
+Following example shows how to set timeout for job and step.

-default timeout is 360min.
-(6hours)

-It is better set much more shorten timeout like 15min or 30min to prevent spending a lot build time.

 ```yaml
 # .github/workflows/timeout.yaml